Here goes nothing…

 If an individual is to accept himself, someone must say to him: ‘It is good that you exist’ – must say it, not with words, but with that act of the entire being that we call love.

 You are all here tonight because Heather and I love you, and because you have loved us.
 You have celebrated with us, you have comforted us.
 You have shared in our burdens and our joy, in our great triumphs and in our epic fails.
 You’ve put up with us, and you’ve stood up for us.
 You’ve given us life.
 You’ve showed us patience and kindness, and forgiven us when we may have been impatient or unkind in return.
 You’ve been there to laugh with us.
-Some of you have grown up with us, some of you have been grown-ups to us, and you’ve all grown on us a great deal.
+Some of you have grown up with us, some of you have been grown-ups to us, and you’ve all grown on us.
 You’ve helped to shape Heather and I into the people we are today.
 You are our friends, our family — our community.
 You have given us so much: You have taught us how to love.

 I’ve been told that this is our “special day.”
 I suppose it is… but this isn’t a celebration of couplehood; it’s a celebration of family.
 Whether through blood or other bonds, thank you for being our family.
 Thank you for showing us love, for showing us how to love, for giving of yourselves and for sharing your lives with us.